MattKotsenas/StrongerTypes/README.md

 Console.WriteLine(address);
 ```

+Converting from the NonNullable to the naked type happens implicitly (going the other way requires an explict cast).

 ## Exceptional

 Sometimes an `Exception` may be thrown far away from the code that is best suited to handle it.
 This may especially be true in service-based architectures
-where a query or operation may pass through several layers of code, any of which may throw an exception, and where the recovery logic may depend on business
+where a query or operation may pass through several layers of code, any of which may throw, and where the recovery logic may depend on business
 rules in the client.

 Often these situations lead to "triagle code" where try/catch blocks are nested and each function call must handle a wide range of error conditions. `Exceptional`